Frozen Caramel Pie with a Secret Ingredient!

 Putting it together.

-Sprinkle some of the toasted coconut and pecan mixture over the top of the filling.
-Drizzle caramel topping on top of the coconut and pecans.
-I used Hershey’s Caramel Topping.
-It was a 14 oz jar so I used about 3/4 of it.
+Once the filling is in place, sprinkle some of the toasted coconut and pecan mixture over the top.
+Then, drizzle caramel topping over the coconut and pecans.
+I used Hershey’s Caramel Topping from a 14-ounce jar and ended up using about three-quarters of it.

 spoon filling into pie crusts